-- I. Purpose.
-To promote the effective and efficient use of wind energy conversion systems (WECS) by regulating and requiring a permit for the siting, design and installation of conversion systems to protect the public health, safety and welfare of present and future residents.
+- Purpose.
+To promote the effective and efficient use of wind energy conversion systems (WECS) by regulating and requiring a permit for the siting, design, and installation of conversion systems to protect the public health, safety, and welfare of present and future residents.
 In addition, this section provides a permitting process for wind energy systems to ensure compliance with the provisions of the requirements and standards established or referenced herein.
 The provisions of this section shall not guarantee wind rights or establish access to the wind. - 2.
 Single use residential production WECS.
 A single WECS is permitted on an individual lot used to produce energy that is accessory, incidental and subordinate to an existing residence.
 The system shall produce energy primarily for the existing residential and accessory use(s) on the property where the system is located.
-The property owner may provide reserve excess energy for the electrical grid when done in accordance with County and State requirements as well as any local utility company requirements.
+The property owner may provide reserve excess energy for the electrical grid when done in accordance with County and State requirements as well as any local utility company requirements. - 3.
+Applicability.

-3. Applicability.
 It shall be unlawful to construct, erect, install, alter or locate any WECS without first obtaining a Wind Energy Conversion Systems (WECS) Permit as outlined in this section.
-No application for a WECS permit shall be granted without first submitting all required information and obtaining necessary permits, certifications, and documentation.
+No format the base check and the check a application for a WECS permit shall be granted without first submitting all required information and obtaining necessary permits, certifications, and documentation.

-4. WECS Permit Procedure.
+WECS Permit Procedure.

 - A. A WECS shall be processed with a Conditional Use Permit Type III process as required in Chapter 4.1. - B. Application requirements for a WECS Permit shall be made on a land use permit application.
 And shall include the following: - a.
-A site plan showing where the WECS project will be located including, high water marks (if near a water body), property lines, natural features, utility lines, easements, setback lines and layout and size of all structures on the lot, location of the WECS pole or tower, guy lines and anchor base where required and their distance from all property lines, and structures. - b.
-A copy of the specifications of proposed tower and rotor. - c.
-A map or drawing showing collapse zone of the tower. - d.
-Certification from a professional engineer regarding the safety of the design, specifications, and compatibility of the tower structure with the rotors and other components of the conversion systems.
-The standard for certification shall be good engineering practices and compliance with this ordinance and adopted building and electrical codes. - e.
-Certification from a professional engineer for the footing design for the tower. - f.
-Written clearance from FCC and FAA.
+A site plan showing where the WECS project will be located including, high water marks (if near a water body), property lines, natural features, utility lines, easements, setback lines and layout and size of all structures on the lot, location of the WECS pole or tower, guy lines and anchor base where required and their distance from all property lines, and structures. - b A copy of the specifications of proposed tower and rotor. - C. A map or drawing showing collapse zone of the tower. - Written explanation from property owner identifying reason(s) for building the WECS and information from engineer and or authorized factory representative addressing the size including tower height, rotor diameter, overall height and kW, tower/pole type and color of the WECS, the amount and/or percentage of the property owner's energy projected to be produced, and estimated cost savings from the WECS. - e.
+A WECS proposed to be connected to the public electric utility must provide evidence that the utility was contacted regarding the applicant's intent to make the connection from the proposed WECS.
+Additional information may be required. - Certification from a professional engineer regarding the safety of the design, specifications, and compatibility of the tower structure with the rotors and other components of the conversion systems.
+The standard for certification shall be good engineering practices and compliance with this ordinance and adopted building and electrical codes. - g.
+Certification from a professional engineer for the footing design for the tower. - h.
+Written evidence from FCC and FAA. hat?